 Organizations of the University are to abide by all policies of the University.
 Organization members behave as integrity-filled leaders and adhere to all University policies.
-Violations committed by the organization as a distinct campus group or by approval form prior to placing the order.
-Please individual members may result in disciplinary allow at least 3 business days for approval of actions for the organization.
-Illegal discrimination designs.
-If your design includes any official HPU by student organizations is prohibited.
-University requires that student organizations be provide approval. organized, admit to membership and participation. and in all respects function without regard to a Risk Management Training student's race, national origin, age, or disability.
-Only when the law permits discrimination by designated student organization leaders and student organizations on the basis of gender will the advisors.
-A subsequent section of this handbook University allow sex discrimination in student organizations (for example, in membership of sororities and fraternities).
+Violations committed by the organization as a distinct campus group or by individual members may result in disciplinary actions for the organization.
+Illegal discrimination by student organizations is prohibited.
+The University requires that student organizations be organized, admit to membership and participation, and in all respects function without regard to a student's race, national origin, age, or disability.
+Only when the law permits discrimination by student organizations on the basis of gender will the University allow sex discrimination in student organizations (for example, in membership of sororities and fraternities).
 The following are a few of the expectations for student organizations.